Toll road: Ancient times

 Toll roads have existed for at least the last 2,700 years, as tolls had to be paid by travellers using the Susa–Babylon highway under the regime of Ashurbanipal, who reigned in the seventh century BC.

 Aristotle and Pliny refer to tolls in Arabia and other parts of Asia.
 In India, before the fourth century BC, the Arthashastra notes the use of tolls.
-Germanic tribes charged tolls to travellers across mountain passes.
+Similarly, Germanic tribes charged tolls to travellers across mountain passes.

+Roman roads

+Roman roads were generally not tolled and publicly funded.

 Middle Ages

 Most roads were not freely open to travel on in Europe during the Middle Ages, and the toll was one of many feudal fees paid for rights of usage in everyday life.
 Some major European "highways", such as the Via Regia and Via Imperii, offered protection to travelers in exchange for paying the royal toll.

-Many modern European roads were originally constructed as toll roads in order to recoup the costs of construction and maintenance, and to generate revenue from passing travelers.
+Many modern European roads were originally constructed as toll roads to recoup the costs of construction and maintenance, and to generate revenue from passing travelers.
 In 14th-century England, some of the most heavily used roads were repaired with money raised from tolls by pavage grants.
 Widespread toll roads sometimes restricted traffic so much, by their high tolls, that they interfered with trade and cheap transportation needed to alleviate local famines or shortages.

 Tolls were used in the Holy Roman Empire in the 14th and 15th centuries.